-(Mark One) ▼ OUARTE RLY REPORT PURSUANT TO SECTION 13 OR 15 (A) OF THE SECUDITIES EVOUANCE ACT OF 1934 RELI REPORT FURSUANT TO SECTION IS OR IS (a) OF THE SECURITIES EACHAINGE ACT OF For the quarterly period ended J une 30, 2016 OR □ TRANSIT ION REPORT UNDER SECTION 13 OF 15(d) OR T HE EXCHANGE ACT OF 1934 From the transition period from to .
-Commission File Number 00 1-37378 ATYR PHARM (Exact name of registrant as specifie , Delaware (State or other jurisdiction of incorporation) 20-3435077 (IRS Employer Identification No.) 3545 Jo hn Hopkins Court, Suite #250, San Diego, CA (Address of principal executive offices) 92121 (Zip Code) (858) 731-8389 (Registrant's telephone number, includ ing area code) during the preceding ark whether the registrant (1) has filed all reports required to be filed by 12 months (or for such shorter period that the registrant was required past 90 days.
-Yes ⊠ No □ be submitted and po ark whether the registrant has submitted electronically and posted on sted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapte quired to submit and post such files).
-Yes ⊠ No □ ark whether the registrant is a large accelerated filer, an accelerated fil accelerated filer," "accelerated filer" and "smaller reporting company Large accelerated file er 🗆 Accelerated filer Non-accelerated filer r 🗵 (Do not check if a smaller reporting company) Smaller reporting company
+(Mai rk One) QUARTERLY REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF ı For the quarterly period en ded September 30, 2016 OR TRANSITION REPORT UNDER SECTION 13 OF 15(d OR THE EXCHANGE ACT OF 1934 From the transition period (rom to .
+Commission File Nu mber 001-37378 ATYR PHA (Exact name of registrant a Delaware (State or other jurisdiction of incorporation) Identification No.) 3545 John Hopkins Court, Suite #250, San Diego, CA (Address of principal executive offices) 92121 (Zip Code) (858) 731 (Registrant's telephone num durii cate by check mark whether the registrant (1) has filed all reports required to ng the preceding 12 months (or for such shorter period that the registrant was irements for the past 90 days.
+Yes 🗷 No 🗆 be su cate by check mark whether the registrant has submitted electronically and pubmitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of the registrant was required to submit and post such files).
+Yes \square No \square cate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer" and "smaller reporting ıe Larg ge accelerated filer Accelerated filer Non- -accelerated filer 2 (Do not check if a smaller reporting company) Smaller reporting company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 5, 2016, there were 23,718,529 shares of the registrant's common stock, par value \$0.001 per share, outstanding.
+Yes \square No \square As of November 7, 2016, there were 23,718,529 shares of the registrant's common stock, par value \$0.001 per share, outstanding.